Oscar (1991 film): Plot

-In 1931, gangster Angelo "Snaps" Provolone promises his dying father that he will give up a life of crime, and instead "go straight", complete with turning his trusted gang into his house assistants.
+In 1931, gangster Angelo "Snaps" Provolone promises his dying father Eduardo that he will give up a life of crime and instead "go straight", complete with turning his trusted gang into his house assistants.
 A month later, Snaps awakens at his mansion and begins his important morning.
 He has a meeting with several prominent bankers, as he hopes to donate a large sum of cash and join the bank's board of trustees, thereby having an honest job and keeping his word to his father.
 Anthony Rossano, Snaps' young, good-natured accountant, arrives at the mansion, asking for a 250% raise.
-He tells his boss that he is in love with "Snaps' daughter" and plans to propose to her with a gift of $50,000, invested in emeralds, that he had taken from cooking the books.
+He tells Snaps that he is in love with his daughter and plans to propose to her with a $50,000 gift, invested in precious stones, that he had taken from cooking the books.
+He tried to tell him a few years ago about the error, but Snaps was in Chicago on St Valentine Day.
 Snaps is furious and does not want his daughter to marry Anthony.

-Lisa, the only child of Snaps and his wife Sofia, is a spoiled young damsel whose dreams of seeing the world run into a roadblock because of her overprotective father.
+Lisa, the only child of Snaps and his wife, Sofia, is a spoiled young damsel whose dreams of seeing the world hit a roadblock because of her overprotective father.
 Wishing to move out of the house, she lies to her parents at the suggestion of the maid, Nora, and claims to be pregnant.
 Snaps, believing the father to be Anthony, is shocked when Lisa says the father is Oscar, the former chauffeur, who is now serving overseas in the military.

 Theresa, the woman with whom Anthony fell in love, visits Snaps and reveals she lied to Anthony about being Snaps' daughter to impress him.
-With Sofia demanding that Snaps find a man to serve as a father to Lisa's baby, Snaps tricks Anthony into agreeing to marry his actual daughter and give her the jewels before he can learn the truth from Theresa.
-When Theresa confesses to Anthony, she assumes that Anthony cares more about the given-up jewels than her, and breaks up with him.
+With Sofia demanding that Snaps find a man to serve as a father to Lisa's baby, Snaps tricks Anthony into agreeing to marry Lisa and give her the jewels before he can learn the truth from Theresa.
+When Theresa confesses to Anthony, she assumes he cares more about the given-up jewels than about her, and breaks up with him.
 Not wanting to marry Lisa, Anthony tells her that Dr. Thornton Poole, Snaps' dialectician, is in love with her.
 Poole later turns out to be a suitable match for Lisa, as his frequent world travels appeal to her adventurous nature.